naturalis/apexomes/README.md

 ```
 <a href="url"><img src="https://cloud.githubusercontent.com/assets/9463723/16446644/f8d36cfe-3de8-11e6-9b74-e39440d9dbfd.png" height="600" width="525" ></a>

 The MDS plot above potentially indicates an association between the 'Auzoux' specimen and the Cross River gorilla.
-Assignment of 'Auzoux' to the western gorilla, Gorilla gorilla, is in agreement with its presumed collection locality of Gabon.
-Now it has been shown that all three individuals (Sandra, Thirza, 'Auzoux') belong to the western gorilla, more SNP positions could become available by excluding (*Gorilla beringei*) specimens.
+Assignment of 'Auzoux' to the western gorilla, *Gorilla gorilla*, is in agreement with its presumed collection locality of Gabon.
+Now it has been shown that all three individuals (Sandra, Thirza, 'Auzoux') belong to the western gorilla, more SNP positions might become available by excluding *Gorilla beringei* specimens.

 To remove *Gorilla beringei* spp. from Ref_STA.vcf:
 ``` bash